 The simplicity, readability, versatility and flexibility of Python makes it the best language used by many data professionals across a number of industries.
 Let’s discuss some examples of industries that use Python:

-Data science and AI is extensively used in the financial services industry to solve problems in risk management, fraud prevention, automation, personalised banking and tools that offer high-quality customer service.
-Some common banking softwares built on Python are Venmo, Affirm and Robinhood.
+Data science and AI is extensively used in the financial services industry to solve problems in risk management, fraud prevention, automation, personalized banking and tools that offer high-quality customer service.
+Some of the banking software built on Python are Venmo, Affirm and Robinhood.